 From nature’s vibrant colors to an ever-present golden light to the crisp chill filling the air, there’s just something magically romantic about a fall wedding.
 Getting to share this once-in-a-lifetime event with family and friends, many of whom have traveled far and wide, makes it all the more special.
 What better way to thank them than with a thoughtful gift that expresses the spirit of the season?
 Here are twelve festive fall wedding favor ideas to keep your guests all cozy and warm.

 Autumn Scented Candles Seasonal candles always make a great gift.
 Pumpkin spice, apple pie, mulled cider… these are the scents that evoke our most cherished memories of autumn.
 Read More

-Yani & Divinity Wedding – Bride and Bride Archway – Liberty House – Studio A Images
+Yani & Divinity Wedding – First Dance – Liberty House – Studio A Images

 By the time the rings were exchanged, it was clear to everyone that Yani and Divinity had put together the ultimate mixed tape of love songs for their ceremony.
 Yani looks back and says, “Finally, after the kiss, we exited into cocktail hour to ‘Is This Love’ by Bob Marley!”
 Here, she shares the final chapter in their Real BB Wedding Story.